eve-le-guillou/DDMS-example/README.md

     export LD_LIBRARY_PATH=$TTK_PREFIX/lib:$LD_LIBRARY_PATH
     export PYTHONPATH=$TTK_PREFIX/lib/python3.12/site-packages

-### Run the example
+## Run the example

 Now, we will run the example.
 First, download and convert the dataset:

     cd ~/DDMS-example
     pvpython download_data.py

 By default, the example is resampled to $128^3$.
+The execution should take less than a minute.
 To execute it using 2 threads and 4 processes, use the following command:

     OMPI_MPI_THREAD_LEVEL=3 OMP_NUM_THREADS=4 mpirun -n 4 pvbatch pipeline.py